Skip to main content

 Close-up of a Fer-de-lance pit viper ready to strike.

-The fer-de-lance pit viper is one of the most venomous creatures in the Darién Gap.
+The fer-de-lance pit viper is among the most venomous creatures in the Darién Gap.
 They’re irritable, fast-moving, and large enough to bite above your knees.
 Antivenom usually solves the problem if you get bitten.
 But, if left untreated, the venom can cause local necrosis (death of body tissue), leading to gangrene or, in the worst cases, death.

 Conflict journalist Jason Motlagh crossed the Gap in 2016 for a Dateline story.
-After receiving their antivenom kit and instructions for use before the crossing, he said, “If one of us is bitten, we have ten minutes to inject the antivenom before death.
+After receiving his group’s antivenom kit and instructions before the crossing, he said, “If one of us is bitten, we have ten minutes to inject the antivenom before death.
 We can only carry six vials.
 If a larger pit viper were to strike, the expert concedes no amount of antivenom would be enough to save us.
 We might as well lie down and smoke a cigarette until the lights go out.”

 Drug traffickers and FARC armed guerillas